 Enhanced Safety: FFS ensures that equipment with flaws or damage is scientifically evaluated before it is used again.
 This prevents catastrophic failures that could endanger workers, communities, and the environment.

-Cost Optimization: Instead of rushing into replacements, FFS provides clarity on whether equipment can operate safely for an extended period.
-This approach avoids unnecessary capital expenditure and extends asset life.
+Cost Optimization: Instead of rushing into replacements, FFS provides clarity on whether equipment can continue operating safely for an extended period.
+This approach avoids unnecessary capital expenditure and supports informed decisions about continued operation.

-Reduced Downtime: By distinguishing between critical and non-critical flaws, FFS helps operators focus repairs only where they’re truly needed.
+Reduced Downtime: By distinguishing between critical and non-critical flaws, FFS helps operators focus repairs only where they are truly needed.
 This minimizes shutdown time and keeps production on schedule.

 Regulatory Compliance: API-579 is globally recognized and referenced by inspection codes such as API 510, API 570, and API 653.
-Using it demonstrates adherence to international safety and quality standards.
+These codes recognize FFS as the appropriate engineering methodology when integrity assessments are required.
+Using it demonstrates that decisions are based on internationally recognized engineering practices.

 Informed Decision-Making: Whether to repair, replace, rerate, or continue running, FFS transforms what could be a subjective judgment into a data-driven engineering decision backed by accepted methodologies.